mona-mk/documentation/README.md

-Documentations on software toolkits and concepts for dummies like me.
+Documentations on software toolkit and concepts for dummies like me.